misken/hillmaker/paper/paper.md

 # Statement of need

-The original motivation for hillmaker was a series of capacity planning problems faced by a management engineering group at a large health care system.
+The original motivation for hillmaker was a series of capacity planning problems faced by a management engineering group at a large healthcare system.
 Such problems are characterized by patient flow and capacity use that exhibit significant and important time of day and day of week patterns.
 A huge component of hospital costs are related to labor.
 Staff sizing and scheduling relies on effectively matching capacity to demand that varies significantly by time of day and day of week.
 Another motivating problem